 Site rental revenues are recognized on a monthly basis over the fixed, non-cancelable term of the relevant lease (generally ranging from five to 15 years), regardless of whether the payments from the tenant are received in equal monthly amounts.
 The Company's contracts contain fixed escalation clauses (such as fixed dollar or fixed percentage increases) or inflation-based escalation clauses (such as those tied to the consumer price index ("CPI")).
 If the payment terms call for fixed escalations, up-front payments, or rent free periods, the revenue is recognized on a straight-line basis over the fixed, non-cancelable term of the agreement.
 When calculating straight-line rental revenues, the Company considers all fixed elements of tenant contractual escalation provisions, even if such escalation provisions contain a variable element in addition to a minimum.
-The Company's assets related to straight-line site rental revenues are included in "deferred site rental receivables."
-Amounts billed or received prior to being earned are deferred and reflected in "deferred revenues" on the Company's balance sheet.
+The Company's assets related to straight-line site rental revenues" on the Company's balance sheet.